THEDARKC0DER/pokedex-react/README.md

     Used to persist favorite Pokémon across page refreshes

-# Challenges Faced & Solutions: -
+# Challenges Faced & Solutions:-
-1] Pagination vs Search Trade-off
+1] Pagination vs Search Trade-off :-
-Challenge:
+Challenge:-
 Implementing true API-based pagination together with search and type filtering was challenging because the PokeAPI does not support server-side search by partial or part of name across paginated results.

+Decision & Trade-off:-
 - Due to time constraints, I chose to fetch the full Pokemon list once and perform search and filtering on the client side.
 - This allowed:
     Instant search results